wpyoga/merge-shell/README.md

 - if you have use multi-line strings, then either
     - don't indent the merged script, or
     - split off the multi-line string into its own merged script file, which you can then merge without indentation

+## Alternative Implemention(s)

+It might be a good idea to reimplement this using Python, what do you think?